What does a streaming box do?

 2. Do I need a subscription to use a streaming box?

-While some streaming services require a subscription, many streaming boxes offer free content as well.
-Additionally, you can choose from a variety of subscription plans based on your preferences and budget.
+While some streaming services require a subscription, many offer free content as well.
+You can choose which services to subscribe to based on your preferences.

+3. Can I use a streaming box if I have slow internet?

+Streaming boxes require a stable internet connection for optimal performance.
+If your internet speed is slow, you may experience buffering or lower video quality.